getreu/tp-note/docs/source/tpnote--manpage.md

 This should create a new note file '`./Notes/test.pdf--Note.md` and open your web browser with a link to '`test.pdf`'.
-Clicking on that link, the pdf page should be shown.
+Clicking on that link, the PDF page should be shown.
 The default behaviour, without this customization, is to create the new note file '`./test.pdf--Note.md`' in the current directory.